-- the marked seasonality of rainfall in the Region, together with more comfortable temperatures during the winter months, have given rise to a marked seasonality in tourist visitation; - the high number of rain days during the December to April period tend to restrict construction work during this period as it is more cost-effective to operate mainly during the drier months; - in conjunction with the steep mountain slopes the high rainfall intensity has greater implications for soil erosion and land slippage; - the high rainfall and its intensity also gives rise to greater road damage; and - the high rainfall tends to render less effective, septic and on-site wastewater disposal through absorption trenches.
+- The marked seasonality of rainfall in the Region, together with more comfortable temperatures during the winter months, have given rise to a marked seasonality in tourist visitation. - The high number of rain days during the December to April period tend to restrict construction work during this period as it is more cost-effective to operate mainly during the drier months. - In conjunction with the steep mountain slopes the high rainfall intensity has greater implications for soil erosion and land slippage. - The high rainfall and its intensity also give rise to greater road damage. - The high rainfall tends to render less effective, septic, and on-site wastewater disposal through absorption trenches.